 - Develops WMDs

 Additionally, it is against the law to possess a complete WMD.
 Individuals in California are also not allowed to transfer or acquire WMDs.
 Any of these actions can result in criminal charges.

 However, you should know that some people are lawfully authorized to possess WMDs.
 Generally, these people are granted authorization due to their career or position.
 These individuals should not face criminal charges for the possession of WMDs.
-Find out more about this exception by calling (310) 997-4688 and speaking to the Simmrin Law Group.
+Find out more about this exception by speaking to the Simmrin Law Group.